Headaches, migraine, facial pain

 About 42% of adults often have headaches.
 The most common diseases include migraine and tension headache.

 Migraine is a multifactorial disease with a genetic basis.
 It can affect the quality of life of patients; reduces the performance of daily activities, reduces the ability to work, increases sickness absence, increases the risk of depression, increases the risk of hypertension and ischemic stroke.
 Migraine attacks usually last for 4-72 hours.
 The first attacks usually appear in adolescence.
+Visit this european pharmacy online to buy drugs against all kinds of ache by best price on the market right now.

 A typical migraine attack occurs in 4 phases: